tnfigueiredo/spring-cloud-simple-authorization-service/README.md

 This project has the objective to present a sample for a simple authorization server using OAuth flows to authenticate and an user for an application.
 In this sample I'll not get into OAuth 2.0 details.
 It is easy to find articles to explain OAuth 2.0 flows (here is a suggestion: https://connect2id.com/learn/oauth-2).

 The main idea is to use a grant_type password to get access to a JWT token as an access token.
-This token gonna be use as a bearer token into requests to grant access to some protected resources.
+This token gonna be used as a bearer token into requests to grant access to some protected resources.
 For this demonstration the authorization server gonna be a simple Spring Cloud app and for represent a client requests gonna be done by Postman to represent the access token request and an authorized request using a bearer token.

 ## Approach